Long Story "Short"

 Also see the famous "FMT" website by Connie Marshall, K5CM, for information about his informal frequency measuring tests (FMTs) where participants often have errors of just a few millihertz, and some of the methods they use to do it.
 Connie also sponsors and moderates a welcoming and helpful discussion group on Yahoo called FMT-nuts where frequency-measuring enthusiasts discuss their equipment, methods and results, as well as related frequency and time matters.

+Steve, WA9VNJ, has a very useful explanation of the main frequency measuring methods on his website.
+Using his description, the method I use here is the "AM, external BFO" method.
 As well, a great deal of useful information about precision time and frequency measurements (they are inversely related) can be gained by reading the "Time-Nuts" mailing list where all kinds of technical matters related to time are discussed.

 I hope that some of these ideas will be useful to you.
 You are welcome to contact me to discuss any of the ideas here, but please be aware that there are many people who are better at this than I am.